Terragrunt configuration is defined in a terragrunt.hcl

 blocks, including calling terragrunt output

-on the dependent modules to retrieve the outputs
+on the dependent units to retrieve the outputs

 Everything else